 Sometimes you just aren’t in the mood to watch the latest Terrence Malick film.
 Sometimes it’s been a long week, and you simply want to kick your feet up and lose yourself in the escapism of a movie that is so bad, you can’t help but love it.
 And that’s why we have compiled our list of the Top 25 Most Awesomely Bad Movies on Netflix Instant.
 Enjoy.

 25. Charlie’s Angels: Full Throttle

 Only a film directed by McG could don the title Full Throttle and expect to get away with it.
 Not surprisingly, it doesn’t, and the 2003 sequel to the reboot of the classic television show fails in nearly every category that normally make up, you know, good movies?
 Acting, plot, character—all gone.
 What we have left is an extended music video with lots of explosions and seemingly “written on the spot” dialogue.
-We expect more from you, Cameron Diaz
+We expect more from you, Cameron Diaz…wait, do we?

 24. A Night at the Roxbury

 Will Ferrell and Chris Kattan did us the pleasure of bringing their infamous head-banging brothers from SNL to the silver screen and we need to thank them for it.
 Gracing us with lessons in the art of sex appeal and fail-safe pickup lines, you can learn a thing or two from the self-aware A Night at the Roxbury, which is not something we can say for a lot of the films on this list.

 Though the sequel is one degree removed from Kevin Bacon, Tremors 2 is equally entertaining if you’re willing to support the fight against subterranean bloodthirsty worms.
 This addition finds Earl Basset south of the border and has no shortage of classic one-liners and memorable demises.